What is Thangka?

 Finally, premium quality paintings made by experienced artists are taken to a highly realized Buddhist master or Lama to bring the image 'alive' and infuse it with the positive energy.
 After this process, Thangka is a receptacle of wisdom, ready to be hung as a genuine living embodiment of an enlightened mind.

-The Newari style has its origins in the Valley of Kathmandu in Nepal, where Newa people lived and created.
+The Newa Art, also known as Newari style, has its origins in the Valley of Kathmandu in Nepal, where Newa people lived and created.
 Newari artists achieved international repute throughout Asia, and were acclaimed as world-class painters and sculptors with unparalleled skill and iconographic expertise, rivalling their Indian counterparts of the Gupta period.
 Indian, Chinese and Tibetan royalties used artists from Nepal to work on important commissions.

 Newari art has had a great influence on the development of traditional Tibetan paintings.
 The adoption of new ideas in the cultural dynamics led to two developments in Tibetan paintings - based on Newar Indo-Chinese (Newari style) and traditional Tibetan elements.